rekalogika/rekalogika.dev/docs/file-bundle/01-intro.md

 * Requires only a single property in the entity for each associated file.
 * File properties are file properties.
 It is not required to store any of the file's properties in the entity associated with the file.
-* Option to replicate the file metadata in the entity, without changing how you work with files.
+* Having said that, there is an option to replicate the file metadata in the entity, and without changing how you work with files.
 * Abstract class to ease implementing one-entity-to-many-files relations.
 * Reads and writes directly into the file properties, even if private.
 You are free to have business logic in the getters and setters.